Skip to content ↓

 Across Key Stage 3 and 4, we offer students a knowledge-rich curriculum that builds cultural capital by exploring the development of literary forms and genres over time.
 Exposing students to a broad range of texts, from classical myths to modern novels, we develop their understanding of Britain’s long cultural history as well as its connection to other global cultures.
 Our connection to the Media department also means that our English curriculum has a Media flair, as students are taught elements of film study in Year 7 and explore the context of the British newspaper industry in Year 9.

 We support students in identifying themselves as readers, developing their love for reading widely, across fiction, non-fiction and different authors.
-Library lessons form a core part of our KS3 curriculum, and students are supported in selecting from a range of texts appropriate to their reading age, as well as our newly launched Recommended Reads and Awesome Audios (using the Sora app).
+Library lessons form a core part of our KS3 curriculum, and students are supported in selecting from a range of texts appropriate to their reading age, as well as our newly launched Recommended Reads & Awesome Audios (using the Sora app).
 Students track their own progress through their Reading Logs, and the Library team celebrate students’ reading achievements each half term.
 For students who have barriers to reading, or who struggled with reading at KS2, we provide Fresh Start interventions, which start with the systematic teaching of phonics and move on to improving reading fluency and comprehension.
 We also work with the Sixth Form team, who run a Reading Buddies programme that pairs Year 12 and Year 7 students, to build students’ confidence with reading aloud.

 At all levels, students are taught to enjoy writing as a craft: making judicious choices in their own writing at word-level, sentence-level and up to extended pieces of writing.
 Through our use of Sensational Sentences and the Deconstructed Essay, students are given a toolkit to turn them into confident and skilled writers.
 They are supported along the way by teachers who live model the writing process.